TelePreview: A User-Friendly Teleoperation System with Virtual Arm Assistance for Enhanced Effectiveness: Teleoperation Pipeline

 \subsubsection{SMPL-X Standard}

-We adopt the SMPL-X standard \cite{pavlakos2019expressive} as our unified human representation.
+We adopt the SMPL-X standard \cite{pavlakos2019expressive} as our standard representation of the human body.
 The SMPL-X model represents a kinematic tree with standardized joint coordinate systems, where each joint's pose describes a rotation and translation relative to its parent frame.
-This hierarchical structure enables consistent pose representation across different motion capture devices and simplifies the integration with our TelePhantom system.
+This hierarchical structure enables consistent pose representation across different motion capture devices and simplifies the integration with our TelePreview system.